OpenEvalProject/evals/manuscripts/elife-25318/v1/manuscript.md

 Beyond its fundamental role in adulthood, interoception has been given prominence in developmental theories, which highlight its importance in the infant’s experience of reward, motivation and arousal (Fogel, 2011; Mundy and Jarrold, 2010; Fotopoulou and Tsakiris, 2017).
 Interoceptive sensitivity may allow infants to perform crucial self-regulatory behaviours that facilitate homeostasis.
 By linking perceived internal sensations with events or objects in the environment, infants may be able to develop allostatic seeking or avoiding behaviours depending on the nature of the internal sensation.
 For example, accurately perceiving sensations of satiety and linking these sensations with feeding behaviour may allow infants to self-regulate their milk intake (Harshaw, 2008).
 Furthermore, the detection of unpleasant arousal states may initiate attentional disengagement or avoidance of an aversive stimulus.
 Therefore, individual differences in interoception may represent an important determinant in socio-emotional and physical development.
 However, despite much speculation regarding the developmental origins of interoception, developmental research in this area has been restricted to older childhood (Koch and Pollatos, 2014) due to methodological limitations.
 Here, we develop a novel behavioural measure of interoception in infancy, and present the first ever demonstration of interoceptive sensitivity at 5 months of age, coupled with electrophysiological markers, to show that (a) infants display an implicit sensitivity to interoceptive signals, and (b), that this sensitivity is responsive to socio-emotional processing demands, as in adults.

-We developed a novel implicit behavioural measure, the
+We developed a novel implicit behavioural measure, the Infant Heartbeat Task (iBEAT), which employs a sequential looking paradigm to assess whether infants are able to differentiate synchronous from asynchronous cardiac rhythms.
+Twenty-nine infants (17 males, mean age = 5.13 months, SD = 0.29) viewed an animated character, moving either in synchrony or asynchrony (±10% speed) with the infant’s own heartbeat, during continuous eye-tracking (Figure 1A).
+A clear visual preference for the asynchronous stimulus emerged at the group level, MASYNCH = 5194 ms, SD = 2697, MSYNCH = 4170 ms, SD = 2167, t(28)=-3.267, p=0.0029, Cohen’s d = 0.40 (Figure 1B, also see Figure 1—figure supplement 1), indicating that infants displayed an implicit sensitivity to interoceptive signals, and an ability to integrate these interoceptive signals with external visual-auditory stimuli.
+As with adults, there were individual differences in the direction and magnitude of preference (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig1-v1.jpg)

 **Figure 1.:** (A) iBEAT paradigm.
 Infants viewed trials alternating between synchronous and asynchronous cardiac rhythms, presented either on the left or right of the screen.
 Stimuli remained on the screen for 5000 ms, after which time its continued presentation depended on infant attention (max.
 20,000 ms).
 Informed consent was obtained from the caregiver of the infant featured in Figure 1A.
 (B) Boxplot quantification of average looking times (ms) to stimuli that were asynchronous or synchronous with infants’ own cardiac rhythm (N = 29 infants, paired t-test, p=0.0029).
 Strip-chart points indicate pairs of raw data points from individual infants, reflecting individual differences in looking behaviours.
-Boxplot whiskers denote ±1.5*interquartile range limits.DOI: http://dx.doi.org/10.7554/eLife.25318.00310.7554/eLife.25318.004Figure 1—source data 1.Data used for Figure 1B and Figure 1—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.25318.004
+Boxplot whiskers denote ±1.5*interquartile range limits.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** Points indicate individual infants, boxplot whiskers denote ±1.5*interquartile range.DOI: http://dx.doi.org/10.7554/eLife.25318.005
+**Figure 1—figure supplement 1.:** Points indicate individual infants, boxplot whiskers denote ±1.5*interquartile range.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig1-figsupp2-v1.jpg)

-**Figure 1—figure supplement 2.:** Points indicate individual infants, boxplot whiskers denote ±1.5*interquartile range.DOI: http://dx.doi.org/10.7554/eLife.25318.006
+**Figure 1—figure supplement 2.:** Points indicate individual infants, boxplot whiskers denote ±1.5*interquartile range.

-We then measured HEP amplitude in the same infants whilst they viewed short video clips of emotional and non-emotional facial expressions (
+We then measured HEP amplitude in the same infants whilst they viewed short video clips of emotional and non-emotional facial expressions (Missana et al., 2014).
+First, we investigated the relation between the behavioural cardiac discrimination performance and HEP amplitude collapsed across emotion conditions to obtain a measure of baseline HEP independent of emotion.
+Given the varied nature of the topography and timing of HEP in adults (Kern et al., 2013), we used a non-parametric Monte-Carlo cluster-based approach (Maris and Oostenveld, 2007) in three broad bilateral regions of interest (ROI: frontal, central and parietal, see Figure 2—figure supplement 1) across a 150–300 ms time window after the R wave.
+This time window was chosen to account for the infants’ rapid heart rate (mean R-R interval = 422.98 ms, SD = 25.36).
+We calculated a Cardiac Discrimination score as the absolute proportion difference between looking times to the synchronous and asynchronous stimuli during the iBEAT task.
+Individual Monte-Carlo cluster-based regression analyses were carried out for each of the three ROIs (Couto et al., 2015; Canales-Johnson et al., 2015).
+In the parietal ROI, a midline cluster (P2, POz, Pz) between 206–272 ms after the R wave was found to significantly correlate with infant cardiac discrimination, p=0.019, TSUM = 577.0.
+HEP amplitude was higher for infants who showed a greater discrimination between synchronous and asynchronous cardiac rhythms during the iBEAT task (Figure 2, also see Supplementary Results).

 ![Figure 2.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig2-v1.jpg)

 **Figure 2.:** (A) Topographical representation of the significant midline parietal cluster in which HEP positively correlated with cardiac discrimination on the iBEAT task (N = 22 infants, Monte-Carlo cluster regression, p=0.019).
 Colorbar represents cluster statistic (t).
 (B) Scatterplot illustrating the positive correlation between cardiac discrimination and HEP amplitude.
 Shaded area represents 95% confidence interval of fitted regression line, r = 0.52, p=0.013.
-HEP amplitude is the subject-wise average signal from the midline parietal cluster (P2, POz and Pz) across the 206–272 ms time window of all HEP segments (irrespective of emotion observation).DOI: http://dx.doi.org/10.7554/eLife.25318.00710.7554/eLife.25318.008Figure 2—source data 1.Data used for Figure 2B.DOI: http://dx.doi.org/10.7554/eLife.25318.008
+HEP amplitude is the subject-wise average signal from the midline parietal cluster (P2, POz and Pz) across the 206–272 ms time window of all HEP segments (irrespective of emotion observation).

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig2-figsupp1-v1.jpg)

-**Figure 2—figure supplement 1.:** Electrodes that were significantly modulated by emotional expression (F1, Fp1, Fp2, AF8, AF7, Fz, Fpz, AFz, F2, F4, F8) are highlighted in white; electrodes that were significantly related to cardiac discrimination in the iBEAT task (POz, Pz, P2) are highlighted with black stripes.DOI: http://dx.doi.org/10.7554/eLife.25318.009
+**Figure 2—figure supplement 1.:** Electrodes that were significantly modulated by emotional expression (F1, Fp1, Fp2, AF8, AF7, Fz, Fpz, AFz, F2, F4, F8) are highlighted in white; electrodes that were significantly related to cardiac discrimination in the iBEAT task (POz, Pz, P2) are highlighted with black stripes.

-We next investigated emotion-specific modulations in HEP amplitude, by individually comparing HEPs in each emotion condition to the neutral baseline (as in [
+We next investigated emotion-specific modulations in HEP amplitude, by individually comparing HEPs in each emotion condition to the neutral baseline (as in [Couto et al., 2015]), again using a Monte-Carlo cluster analysis.
+In the frontal ROI, the cluster-permutation analysis identified a significant cluster for both fear observation, p=0.0015, TSUM = 1842.2, and for anger observation, p=0.002, TSUM = 1994.8.
+Amplitude was significantly higher during fear and anger observation than during neutral observation (Fig, 3A).
+The effects extended across the entire time window (150 ms-300ms after the R wave), and the clusters closely overlapped in topography (Figure 3B).
+There were no significant clusters in parietal or central ROIs, and no significant clusters emerged for the happiness vs. neutral comparison.
+An identical analysis on the ECG channel did not identify any significant temporal clusters discriminating between emotional conditions, confirming that the effect was specific to the cortical processing of the heartbeat and not due cardiac field artefacts (Figure 3C).
+An analysis on the EEG signal time-locked to the emotional stimulus, rather than the heartbeat, did not show any significant differences between emotions in the specific frontal ROI identified in the HEP analysis, suggesting that the emotional modulation of the HEP was not merely an artefact of ERPs to emotional expressions in the same areas (see Supplementary Results).

 ![Figure 3.](https://cdn.elifesciences.org/articles/25318/elife-25318-fig3-v1.jpg)

 **Figure 3.:** (A) Average HEP amplitude (across representative frontal channels common to fear- and anger-specific clusters) for the four emotion conditions.
 Shaded region represents the time-window analysed.
 (B) Topographical representation of positive frontal clusters, showing significantly higher activity during negative emotion (i.e. fear and anger) versus neutral observation (N = 22 infants, Monte-Carlo cluster analysis, p≤0.002).
 Averaged across 150–300 ms period.
 Colour bar shows Monte-Carlo cluster statistic (t).
-(C) Average ECG signal across the four emotion observation conditions.DOI: http://dx.doi.org/10.7554/eLife.25318.010
+(C) Average ECG signal across the four emotion observation conditions.

 Here, we report the first evidence of implicit neurobehavioral sensitivity to interoceptive signals in early infancy.
 Infants’ ability to discriminate cardiac-audiovisual synchrony during the iBEAT task suggests that they are not only sensitive to internal sensations, but are also able to integrate interoceptive information with stimuli in the environment to drive visual preferences.
 In adults, the relationship between the internal and external experience of the body has been shown to play a critical role in the malleability of body ownership (Tsakiris et al., 2011; Suzuki et al., 2013; Aspell et al., 2013).
 Therefore, the ability to integrate interoceptive and exteroceptive information may be central to infants’ developing awareness of their own body boundaries.
 Furthermore, this integration process could be a precursor to mechanisms which allow the attribution of reward value to certain events and objects.
 The ability to preferentially orient to specific aspects of the environment that elicit positive interoceptive sensations, and to avoid aspects that lead to aversive or over-arousing bodily states, may provide the basis for an emerging homeostatic self-regulatory capacity in the developing infant (Gu and FitzGerald, 2014), via a process of interoceptive inference (Seth, 2013; Allen et al., 2016).
 This process is likely to be essential for guiding learning towards intrinsically motivating classes of stimuli, for example faces (Quattrocki and Friston, 2014).
 A difficulty in detecting interoceptive states, or a subsequent disruption in ascribing interoceptive ‘value’ to the environment, could lead to atypical development in emotional, cognitive and social domains (Mundy and Jarrold, 2010; Quattrocki and Friston, 2014).
 The developmental trajectory of interoception may therefore provide strong clues as to the origins of certain psychopathologies (Quattrocki and Friston, 2014; Murphy et al., 2017).